midu16/proxy-server/haproxy.md

 ```

-## Create the haproxy pod
+## Create the HAProxy container
-This will deploy one container named **haproxy** that will be our reverse proxy.
+This will deploy one container named **haproxy** that will perform a reverse proxy role.

 * Run this command:
 ```